 You can walk-in but we prefer appointments.

 - What forms of payment do you accept?

 Cash, VISA, Mastercard, Discover, American Express.
-We do not accept Care Credit at this time.
+We do accept Care Credit payment plan.

 - Can I make payments?